rpajanssen/java-triangle/exception-handling/after/README.md

 In this example we fixed the problem by not returning an HTTP error code.
 If this exception results in an HTTP response with a certain code, it is up to the resource/exception-handler.

-## 6. Using low level code at wrong higher abstraction level
+## 6. Assuming implementation details

 In the _before_ example in the `PersonCrudResource` in the method _updatePerson(Person person)_ we wrote some code to handle exceptions.
 In that resource we caught a _PersistenceException_.
 But... the resource can't possibly know this exception can be thrown.
 It is not aware which low level persistence layer is being used.
 So this catch-block may even be a piece of dead code.
-We also pull in persistence layer dependencies into the resource and we run a higher risk of introducing circular dependencies.

 In this case we should remove the catch block for this exception.
 We did this anyway because we implemented an exception-handler class.
 But if we had not it would be best to remove the